 Grading character traits.

 Grading Grit, grading emotion, grading character: THAT is what the SEL Commission (and all the big money, special interest behind it) is setting out to do.
 Despite the guru of grit herself, Angela Duckworth, who says we should not be grading grit or using grit for accountability purposes.
 This NY Times piece about Duckworth says,

 She [Duckworth] resigned from the board of the group overseeing the California project, saying she could not support using the tests to evaluate school performance.
 Last spring, after attending a White House meeting on measuring social-emotional skills, she and a colleague wrote a paper warning that there were no reliable ways to do so.
 “Our working title was all measures suck, and they all suck in their own way,” she said.

 Speaking of Duckworth, it is interesting timing that the Gates funded EdWeek announced that it will be hosting a panel on Grit and SEL this coming March, and Duckworth is the keynote speaker.
 Perhaps Duckworth has been convinced to change her mind on that whole grit grading thing?
 If true, how un-gritty would that be?

-Seems everyone is talking about Grit, SEL, mindfulness, trauma informed data in schools.
+Seems everyone is talking about Grit (see The Grit Test on page 13, of this Workforce Skills Handbook), SEL, mindfulness, trauma informed surveys/assessments, national groups collecting trauma informed, emotional data in schools.
 Ask yourself: